bhojpur/cms/pkg/render/README.md

     ViewPaths:     []string{"app/new_view_path"},
     DefaultLayout: "application", // default value is application
     FuncMapMaker:  func(*Render, *http.Request, http.ResponseWriter) template.FuncMap {
-      // genereate FuncMap that could be used when render template based on request info },
+      // generate FuncMap that could be used when render template based on request info },
   })
 }